Skip to Main Content

-- SCImago Journal & Country Rank is an open access website that ranks almost 20,000 journals from the Scopus database (Dickinson does not have Scopus, but has access to a number of the same journals) from 1996 to present.
+- SCImago Journal & Country Rank is an open access website that ranks almost 20,000 journals from the Scopus database from 1996 to present.
 The rankings are determined by both the number of citations a particular journal receives, as well as the relative prestige of the citing journal (their own spin on the Eigenfactor -- see right).
 You can sort the journals by discipline or country of origin.

 - Eigenfactor.org is another open access website that ranks journals broadly defined as related to the sciences.
 It ranks journals by its own Eigenfactor, as well as by Article Influence (see right).
-Eigenfactor.org takes its data from Thomson Scientific's Journal Citation Reports (JCR) which details "nearly 7000 journals in the sciences and social sciences" from Web of Science, and a total of over twelve thousand journals (see bottom of this page).
+Eigenfactor.org takes its data from Thomson Scientific's Journal Citation Reports (JCR) which details "more than 8,000 journals in the sciences and social sciences" from Web of Science, and a total of over twelve thousand journals (see bottom of this page).

 - Additionally, Google Scholar Metrics also ranks "journals" based on the relative H-index (see right).
 These can be separated out into large academic categories, however it should be noted that this measurement is somewhat inaccurate.
 A number of the "journals" listed are in fact databases, like arXiv Astrophysics.